 Share your blog posts in the right places to increase the chances of them being read.
 If your blog posts are well-written and provide the reader with useful information, they will want to share these posts and you will build a bigger following and a greater online presence.

 Spending some time thinking about where to share your blog will help you get better results.

 Want to learn more about blogging for business?

-If you’d like to get started in blogging or need to improve your existing blog then book on one of our Blogging for Business workshops.
+If you’d like to get started in blogging or need to improve your existing blog then book on one of our Blogging for Business workshops or online courses.
 We’ll help you build a strategy, generate ideas and learn how to write and edit effective blog posts.
 You’ll leave understanding how you can get the most from your blog.

 More Blogging Tips

 Buy the book:

 Our A-Z of Blogging is packed full of blogging tips and advice.